its-saanvi/linux-mcsr/doc/minecraft/wayland/boat-eye.md

   - If you have a Razer mouse, install and use `openrazer`.
   - If your mouse doesn't have a Linux driver, you will need to boot back into Windows, use a Windows VM (if you're daring enough), or another device with Windows installed to configure its DPI.
     - OR use software like [maccel](https://github.com/Gnarus-G/maccel?tab=readme-ov-file#install) instead.
-      - In the **Sens Multiplier** field in maccel, input the new DPI you found in the previous section divided by your current DPI.
+      - In the **Sens Multiplier** field in maccel, input the new DPI you found in the previous section divided by 1000.
+For example, if your new DPI was 350, change the Sens Multiplier to 0.350.
   - Note that not using the exact DPI will not affect the accuracy of your eye measurements.

 ### 1.3: Get new waywall and boat eye sensitivities